Carl-Llewellyn/Data-Management-Plan-Extraction/README.md

 ## Directories

 ### Routes directory
 Contains a "routes" directory for the handlers which is split by Kafka and Postgres.
-Within the "spi" directory are also all configurations (using a .env file) in addition to structs for json models.
+Within the "api" directory are also all configurations (using a .env file) in addition to structs for json models.

 ### Logger directory
 Contains a logging package to allow for easy logging to a file and console, depending on console flags.